Children with Autism

 From Our Blog

-Our thanks to the generosity of the Hatfield Family Fund for their annual sponsorship of our “Paws to Read” program, allowing our Heeling Autism dogs the invaluable training experience of regularly visiting elementary school classrooms while making a difference in the lives of school children many with reading skill challenges.
+Our thanks to the continued generosity of the Hatfield Family Fund for their annual sponsorship of our “Paws to Read” program, allowing our Heeling Autism dogs the invaluable training experience of regularly visiting elementary school classrooms while making a difference in the lives of school children many with reading skill challenges.